 The Applicants Manual is the part of the Application Pack which intends to provide applicants with detailed and specific information about the programme, project requirements, eligibility rules, application and assessment processes, project implementation principles and to guide them through the drafting of the project proposals.

-- Factsheets about each Specific Objective: NEW!
+- Factsheets about each Specific Objective:

 C) CALL ANNOUNCEMENT